2025 Ligue1 Québec féminine season

-The 2025 Ligue1 Québec féminine season will be the eighth season of play for Ligue1 Québec (and the third since rebranding from the Première ligue de soccer du Québec), a Division 3 women's soccer league in the Canadian soccer pyramid and the highest level of soccer based in the Canadian province of Québec.
+The 2025 Ligue1 Québec féminine season was the eighth season of play for Ligue1 Québec (and the third since rebranding from the Première ligue de soccer du Québec), a Division 3 women's soccer league in the Canadian soccer pyramid and the highest level of soccer based in the Canadian province of Québec.

 Changes from 2024

 Pierrefonds FC withdrew from the league after the 2024 season.
 A new second tier division was formed following the dissolution of the amateur Ligue de soccer élite du Québec.

 Format

 In Ligue1 Québec, the eleven teams will be split into two divisions (one of five and the other of six), playing each other team in their division home and away, as well as playing the teams in the other division once.
 The top two teams in each division will advance to the playoffs with the winner advancing to the Women's Inter-Provincial Championship.
 The bottom two teams (based on points per game) will be relegated to Ligue2 Québec.

 In Ligue2 Québec, the 19 teams will play each other each once.
 At the end of the season, the top team will be promoted to Ligue1 Québec for the 2026 season, while the teams finishing 12th through 19th will be relegated to their respective interregional league.
 Upon CS St-Hubert's removal from Ligue1 during the season, an additional promotion spot was added for Ligue2, with the clubs finishing 2nd through 5th advancing to the promotion playoffs.